-As a freelancer you will be doing exactly what you do at office as a Ecommerce developer, with the only difference being that you will most probably be sitting at home in your pyjamas or your shorts, eating, and in some cases even spilling coffee, on your desk.
+As a freelancer you will be doing exactly what you do at office as an Ecommerce developer, with the only difference being that you will most probably be sitting at home in your pyjamas or your shorts, eating, and in some cases even spilling coffee on your desk.

 In this position, you will most probably: